aliblackwell/keypa.ws/README.md

 The KeyPaws website is a static site generated using [Eleventy](https://www.11ty.dev/).
 Netlify has been configured to only deploy if there's a push to the `website` branch, to reduce the project's carbon footprint.

+### Training the model

+There are scripts inside package.json for everything you might want to do.
+To gather cat or human keyboard data to train the model with, run `npm run record:human` or `npm run record:cat`.
+This will create a file for every second the keyboard is being used in a corresponding directory inside `./capture/`.
+Once you've gathered the data you need to format it for the model which you can do by running `npm run ml:wrangle`.
+Finally, download and install XCode and open the CreateML application that it comes bundled with.
+The wrangle script creates three files, training.csv, testing.csv and validate.csv.
+Use training and testing in the CreateML GUI to train the model, and then validate.csv can be used to manually validate it.

 ### Running locally

 Clone the repository and run `npm install`.